Full waveform modelling and inversion – can we finally determine real Seismic source mechanisms and Peak ground motions from Rockbursts?

 CASE partner – Australian Centre for Geomechanics (ACG)

-Rockbursts are serious hazards in deep-level mining and any advance in mitigating risk has a high impact most importantly directly on the safety of mining personnel but also through economic benefits.
+Rockbursts are serious hazards in deep-level mining.
+Any advance in mitigating risk has a direct impact on the safety of mining personnel.
+It has indirect economic impact too.
 Academically, this work can lead to high impact papers, due to the societal importance of the field and the novel application of current cutting edge techniques such as FWI.

-The project is led by Dr Mark Hildyard an expert in seismic and geomechanical modelling and in his group you will gain knowledge in modelling and in full waveform inversion (FWI).
+The project is led by Dr Mark Hildyard an expert in seismic and geomechanical modelling.
+In his group you will gain knowledge in modelling and in full waveform inversion (FWI).
 You will be trained in the use of the code WAVE3D and will use this in your research developments.
 You will also have access to considerable expertise in FWI through Dr Sjoerd de Ridder.
 The project requires the use of cutting edge supercomputers available through the University of Leeds and the university will provide training in High Performance Computing.
-You will have expert guidance in mine seismology through Dr Lindsay Linzer and in rockburst risk management through Dr Johan Wesseloo.
-Both are recognised experts in their fields.
+You will have expert guidance in mine seismology and source mechanism inversion through Dr Lindsay Linzer.
+Similarly you will gain expertise in rockburst risk management through Dr Johan Wesseloo.
+These are recognised experts in industry.
 The Australian Centre for Geomechanics (ACG) is a CASE partner and you will spend time training at the ACG and will use specialist software developed at the ACG.
 While based at the ACG you will receive training in theoretical aspects of mining-induced seismicity and rockburst risk management, using mXrap apps for the analysis and interpretation of mining-induced seismic catalogues, mXrap app development, and support for enhanced integration of mXrap apps with WAVE3D.
 Through the ACG, you will have access to mining-induced seismic catalogues from mine sites around the world (subject to the signing of a confidentiality agreement).
 Supervision will involve regular supervisor meetings and interaction with other researchers on related projects.
 You will be actively encouraged to attend and present work at conferences and to publish papers.
 You will also have access to a broad spectrum of training workshops put on by the Faculty from training in numerical modelling, programming, high performance computing, through to managing your degree or preparing for your viva.

 - Fuggi, A., Hildyard, M.W., Hooper, A., Clark, R.A., and Brittan, J. (2019) Genetic Full Waveform Inversion to characterise fractures, EAGE 2019.